ToolShedTested

 At-a-Glance Comparison

 This comparison gets asked constantly in my inbox: Milwaukee M18 FUEL 2903-20 or Makita XFD14Z?
 Both are professional-grade 18V brushless drills from two of the most respected brands in the trades.
-Both run around $140-$180.
+Both run around its current retailer price.
 Both will outlast most people's careers if maintained properly.
 But they're not the same tool, and the differences are meaningful depending on how you work.

 I've put extensive hours on both drills across carpentry, framing, metal work, and finish applications.
 The Milwaukee is the power choice; the Makita is the precision and finesse choice.
 Here's the full breakdown.